-All employees shall be required to undergo pre-employment drug testing as well as alcohol and drug testing any time the district has reasonable suspicion to believe that the employee has violated Policy 4221.
+All employees shall be required to undergo pre employment drug testing as well as alcohol and drug testing any time the district has reasonable suspicion to believe that the employee has violated Policy 4221.

 Reasonable suspicion alcohol or drug testing may be conducted when there is reasonable suspicion to believe that the employee has used or is using drugs or alcohol prior to reporting for duty, while on duty, or prior to or while attending any district function on or off district property.
 The district's determination that reasonable suspicion exists will be based on specific, contemporaneous, accurate observations concerning the appearance, behavior, speech, smell, conduct and other characteristics of the employee.
 The employee will be suspended with pay until the results of a drug and/or alcohol test are made available to the district by the testing laboratory or tester.
 When reasonable suspicion exists, two district employees who have undergone drug and alcohol signs and symptoms training must concur that reasonable suspicion exists to believe that the employee is in violation of the policy before the employee can be asked to submit to a test.
-If two symptom trained employees concur, the Office of Human Resources (HR) or its designee will meet with the employee to explain the basis for reasonable suspicion.
+If two symptom trained employees concur, the Office of Human Resources (HR) or its designee will meet with the employee to explain the basis for reasonable suspicion, and contact the drug testing collector to come to the location of the employee under suspicion.
 The employee under suspicion will be required to remain under observation by either administration staff or someone from HR until the certified tester arrives and tests the suspected employee.